 How to Transplant a Rose Bush

 First, you will need to select a good sunny spot for your rose bush or rose bushes, paying attention to the soil at the selected site.
-Dig the hole for your new rose 18 to 20 inches in diameter and at least 20 inches deep, sometimes 24 inches if you are moving an older bush.
+Dig the hole for your new rose 18 to 20 inches (45.5-51 cm.) in diameter and at least 20 inches (51 cm.) deep, sometimes 24 inches (61 cm.) if you are moving an older bush.

-Place the soil taken from the planting hole in a wheelbarrow where it can be amended with some compost as well as about three cups of alfalfa meal (not the rabbit food pellets but actual alfalfa meal).
+Place the soil taken from the planting hole in a wheelbarrow where it can be amended with some compost as well as about 3 cups (720 mL.) of alfalfa meal (not the rabbit food pellets but actual alfalfa meal).

 I use a hand cultivator and scratch up the sides of the planting hole, as it can become very compacted while digging.
-Fill the hole about half full with water.
-While waiting for the water to soak away, the soil in the wheelbarrow can be worked with a garden fork to mix in the amendments at about a 40% to 60% ratio, with the original soil being the higher percentage.
+Fill the hole about half full of water.
+While waiting for the water to soak away, the soil in the wheelbarrow can be worked with a garden fork to mix in the amendments at about a 40 to 60 percent ratio, with the original soil being the higher percentage.

-I start my digging 6 to 8 inches out from the base of the rose bush, going all the way around the rose bush forming a circle where I have pushed the shovel blade as far down as it will go at each point, rocking the shovel back and forth a bit.
-I continue this until I have gained a good 20-inch depth, each time rocking the shovel back and forth a bit more so as to loosen the root system.
-You will cut some roots but will also have a nice sized rootball to transplant.
+I start my digging 6 to 8 inches (15-20.5 cm.) out from the base of the rose bush, going all the way around the rose bush forming a circle where I have pushed the shovel blade as far down as it will go at each point, rocking the shovel back and forth a bit.
+I continue this until I have gained a good 20-inch (51 cm.) depth, each time rocking the shovel back and forth a bit more so as to loosen the root system.
+You will cut some roots but will also have a nice-sized root ball to transplant.

-If I am moving the rose bush to another place a few blocks or several miles away, I will wrap the rootball with an old bath or beach towel that is well moistened with water.
-The wrapped rootball is then placed in a big trash bag and the entire bush loaded into my truck or car trunk.
+If I am moving the rose bush to another place a few blocks or several miles away, I will wrap the root ball with an old bath or beach towel that is well-moistened with water.
+The wrapped root ball is then placed in a big trash bag and the entire bush is loaded into my truck or car trunk.
 The moistened towel will keep the exposed roots from drying out during the trip.

 If the rose is just going to the other side of the yard, I load it either in another wheelbarrow or onto a wagon and take it directly to the new planting hole.

-I place the rose bush into the hole to see how it fits (for the long moves, don’t forget to remove the wet towel and bag!!).
-Usually the planting hole is a bit deeper than it needs to be, as either I dug it a bit deeper or did not get a full 20 inches of rootball.
+I place the rose bush into the hole to see how it fits (for the long moves, don’t forget to remove the wet towel and bag!).
+Usually, the planting hole is a bit deeper than it needs to be, as either I dug it a bit deeper or did not get a full 20 inches (51 cm.) of root ball.
 I take the rose bush back out of the hole and add some amended soil to the planting hole to make a nice base for its support and for the root system to sink down into.